JoshOrndorff/recipes/CONTRIBUTING.md

 1. Create a release branch off of `develop`.
 2. Update dependencies to crates.io.
 3. Update version of each Recipes crate.
-4. Update version listed in the main `README.md`.
-5. Make a pull request against `master`.
+4. Make a pull request against `master`.
-6. Tag the new release version in the history of `master` only after the release branch is merged.
+5. Tag the new release version in the history of `master` only after the release branch is merged.

 ## Proposing Changes and Additions